aposkend/DataStructure_Team10/README.md

 # DataStructure_Team10

+This is a project for Data Structure course.

-A web app with spring boot
+You are now in the master branch which is for web app made under spring boot framework.

+Switch to branch, android, to see the code of android app made with android studio